simonbengtsson/parse-i18n/README.md

 	// Use it however you wish
 	console.log( i18n.__("Hello!") );

-## API:
+## API

 ### `new I18n(options)`

-The `I18n` function is the return result from calling `require('i18n-2')`.
+The `I18n` function is the return result from calling `require('cloud/i18n-parse/i18n.js')`.
 You use this to instantiate an `I18n` instance and set any configuration options.
 You'll probably only do this if you're not using the `expressBind` method.

 ### `I18n.expressBind(app, options)`

 You'll use this method to attach the i18n functionality to the request object inside Express.js.
 The app argument should be your Express.js app and the options argument should be the same as if you were calling `new I18n(options)`.
-See **"Using with Express.js"** at the end of this README for more details.
+See [Load and Configure with Express.js](#load-configure) for more details.

 ### `__(string, [...])`